jsinkers/notes/_notebooks/smd/04_summary.md

 ![Use case extend and include](img/use-case-extends.png)

-## OO Analysis
+# OO Analysis

 - __OO analysis:__ creating description of domain from OO perspective
   - analyse use cases and identify objects/concepts in problem domain
   - concepts/behaviours captured in Domain models and Sequence diagrams
   - abstract level of intention
   - intended to help understand the domain
-- domain models and system sequence diagrams are the primary artifacts
+- domain models and system sequence diagrams are the primary artefacts

-## Domain Models
+# Domain Models

 - __domain model:__ representation of real-situation conceptual classes
   - not a software object
   - shows noteworthy domain concepts/objects
-  - is an OO artifact
+  - is an OO artefact
   - focus on explaining things and products important to the particular business domain
 - represented visually using UML class diagram: show conceptual classes, attributes and associations
 - __no method signatures__ defined